Sunday Eucharist

 ANNOUNCEMENTS

-FELLOWSHIP HOUR: Hosted today by Body and Soul Ministry.
-If you would like to host on any given Sunday, please contact Jillian Gbidi at 1.718.219.0922.
+FELLOWSHIP HOUR: Hosted by the members of the Winthrop Lions Club, Inc. If you would like to host on any given Sunday, please contact Jillian Gbidi at 1.718.219.0922.

 OFFERINGS: Please bring your Offering to the Office, mail it to the Church, or send it in via Zelle (SaintGabrielsBrooklyn@gmail.com).
 Please write checks to St. Gabriel’s Episcopal Church.